ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

    If present, this parameter MUST encode a non-empty CBOR array of N elements, where N is the number of RSs in the group-audience for which the access token is issued.
 Each element of the CBOR array in the "aud2" parameter MUST be a CBOR text string, with value the identifier of one RS in the group-audience.

-   The element of the CBOR array referring to an RS in the group-audience SHOULD have the same value that would be used to identify that RS through the parameter "aud" of an Access Token Request to the AS (see {{Section 5.8.2 of RFC9200}}) and an Access Token Response from the AS (see {{Section 5.8.2 of RFC9200}}), when requesting and issuing an access token for that individual RS.
+   The element of the CBOR array referring to an RS in the group-audience SHOULD have the same value that would be used to identify that RS through the parameter "aud" of an Access Token Request to the AS (see {{Section 5.8.2 of RFC9200}}) and of an Access Token Response from the AS (see {{Section 5.8.2 of RFC9200}}), when requesting and issuing an access token for that individual RS.

    The parameter "aud2" is REQUIRED if the parameter "rs_cnf2" is present.
-The i-th element of the CBOR array in the "aud2" parameter MUST be the identifier of the RS whose public key is specified as the i-th element of the CBOR array in the "rs_cnf2" parameter.
+In such a case, the i-th element of the CBOR array in the "aud2" parameter MUST be the identifier of the RS whose public key is specified as the i-th element of the CBOR array in the "rs_cnf2" parameter.

 ### Example